 Described as “thrillingly three-dimensional… rapturous and profound” (The New York Times) and selected as one of Dance Magazine’s 25 to Watch for 2010,

-senior disciple and protégé of legendary dancer/choreographer Alarmél Valli while building her own body of work as a dancemaker and performer in the United States.
-This cultural hybridity has given her the perspective to approach her idiom—the South Indian classical dance form of Bharatanatyam—as a living, breathing language through which to create works that speak to the contemporary experience.
+senior disciple and protégé of legendary dancer/choreographer Alarmél Valli while building her own body of work as a dancemaker and performer in the U.S. This cultural hybridity has given her the perspective to approach Bharatanatyam as a living, breathing language through which to create works that speak to the contemporary experience.

 Most recently, Aparna and Ranee were awarded 2018 Guggenheim Fellowships and selected as 2017

 Research Fellows by the Rockefeller Foundation Bellagio Center (Italy).
 Aparna is recipient of a 2016 Doris